 Before we expound on the virtues of WhatsApp as a brilliant business tool and the missing eCommerce link, it's worth noting the difference between the WhatsApp Business app and the WhatsApp Business Platform.

 The free WhatsApp Business app is an excellent solution for small businesses and offers additional features such as business profiles, contact labelling, and clever automation.
-Additionally, it can be used for small scale marketing and customer support messaging with the option to create a product or service catalogue.
+It can be used for small-scale marketing and customer support messaging with the option to create a product or service catalog.